 The words chosen by him could be understood by anyone which made his message more clear, concise, and impactful.

 You can also check- Ways to end your speech with impact.

 6) Ronald Reagan

-Ronald Reagan, also called The Great Communicator because of his ability and determination to educate the audience by bringing his ideas to life in such a way that the audience was able to visualize it.
+Ronald Reagan was also called The Great Communicator because of his ability and determination to educate the audience by bringing his ideas to life in such a way that the audience was able to visualize them.

 “I wasn’t a great communicator, but I communicated great things.”Ronald Reagan

 - Government is the Problem (where he addressed the country’s economic issues)

 - Tear Down This Wall or The Berlin Wall Speech (which was given by him during the Berlin Wall crisis where he openly challenged Gorbachev to tear down the Berlin Wall)

 What makes Barack Obama an excellent speaker is the way he taps into the emotions of the audience.
 All of his speeches have an emotional (Pathos) touch to it.

 As an orator, he made his speech so relatable that the audience agreed to his approaches.